amida-tech/recruitment-registry/api/README.md

 ### Tables

-- `language`: Each record in this table represent a supported language.  `code` column is used as the primary key and designed to store two or three character ISO code.
+- `language`: Each record in this table represents a supported language.  `code` column is used as the primary key and designed to store two or three character ISO codes.
 Columns `name` and `native_name` can be used for language selection on the client.

 - `question`: Each record in this table represents a question that is being or can be used in surveys .
 Questions can be stand alone, can belong to a survey or can belong to multiple surveys.
 Link to surveys (table `survey`) is achieved through `survey_question` table.
 Question records can be soft deleted but when no other active record in any other table does not reference it.
 Versioning is supported using columns `version` and `group_id`.
 Version is a number and `group_id` is the `id` of the first question in the group.
 Only actual data column in this table is `type`.

-` `question_text`: This table stores translatable logical question field `text` in the column with the same name.  `language` is also a column and each record has a value for `text` in that language.  `question_id` column links each record to `question` table.
+- `question_text`: This table stores translatable logical question field `text` in the column with the same name.  `language` is also a column and each record has a value for `text` in that language.  `question_id` column links each record to `question` table.

 - `question_type`: This table stores available question types.
 Current supported types are `text`, `bool`, `choice`, and `choices` that respectively correspond to free text questions, yes/no questions, multiple choice questions and composite questions with multiply selectable choices and free text fields.